-What’s it all about?
-In essence communication.
-It’s really all about landlords delivering the right ‘message’ to the right people; in this case the prospective tenant.
-But in order to do this, landlords first need to have established who their customers are likely to be.
+It’s important that landlords communicate the right ‘message’ to the right people; in this case their prospective tenants.
+In order to do this effectively, landlordsneed to have first established who their customers are likely to be.

 2. What type of socio-economic group does the tenant belong to?

 4. What type of job does the tenant have?

 This Marketing Assessment doesn’t have to be lengthy or complicated.
 It’s just a way of a landlord understanding a tenant’s motivations and characteristics and where they might find them.

 Marketing theory teaches us that there are multiple channels of communication with your customers.
 In the case of a landlord and tenant, the main ones are:

 The imprecise nature of marketing means that landlords should always seek to maximise the chances of reaching their ‘ideal tenant’.
 This can be best achieved by landlords utilising a multi, rather than a single channel approach.
 By doing this landlords will increase their chances of communicating the details of their product to the tenants, in this case their investment property.
 For example: by landlords using the Internet & press rather than just the local paper.
 Having already visualised their tenant, the landlord should imagine the sources that the tenants will use in their search for accommodation.
 All this information can then be used to refine the landlords’ Property Marketing Plan.

 The marketing plan doesn’t have to be huge.
 A few bullet points will do.
 Think through; who, why, where?
 Focusing on the characteristics of a landlords potential tenants.